This blog is all about asking the important questions. Such as why the hell we raise our little fingers when picking up certain beverages. Here we go!

 That all means it’s unclear why we raise our little pinky.
 It seems to be for all manner of potential reasons.

-But as humans, we’ve assigned class status and all other stuff to its.
+But as humans, we’ve assigned class status and all other stuff to its existence.
 Superfluous meanings, in many respects, as it’s merely a tiny, often involuntary gesture.

 As it’s kind of an involuntary act.
+Isn’t it?
 You must consciously think about not raising your pinky, if you’re that way inclined.

 Especially after reading this post.
 You may now feel the need to lower your pinky, so as not to come across as a haughty bellend with a superiority complex.

-For your see, in the distant past, the serf peasants would eat their food with all five fingers.
+For you see, in the distant past, the serf peasants would eat their food with all five fingers.
 Like pig dogs!

 Whereas the superior rich people used three fingers, with pinky aloft to avoid dirtying it and contaminating other’s foods (such as when dipping in and out of spices, which the peasants could never afford).